 The difference between local bank transfers and wire transfers is the role of the network or intermediary.
 Wire transfers use a direct link between the banks on both sides of the transfer.

 While local bank transfers can be sent at a relatively low cost, international wire transfers carry large fees.
 However, international wire transfers are more reliable.

-The Difference Between a Bank Remittance and a Bank Transfer
+What is the Difference Between a Bank Remittance and a Bank Transfer?